Dtussey1/Pokemon-Project/readme.txt

-This application will utilize the PokeAPI (https://pokeapi.co/) for any database necessary for the requirements of the capstone project.
+This application will utilize two CSV files for the requirements of the capstone project.
-.